LisaMJensen/AnimalShelterAPI/README.md

 # Animal Shelter WebAPI

-#### _A webAPI with CRUD functionality for tracking animals in an animal shelter  - August 2, 2019_
+#### _A webAPI with CRUD functionality - August 2, 2019_

 #### _By **Lisa Jensen**_

 ## Description

-_This web api allows the user to make API calls with CRUD funtionality ._
+_This web api allows the user to make API calls with CRUD funtionality to track animals in an animal shelter._

 ## Setup/Installation Requirements